massCodeIO/documentation/README.md

 # massCode documentaion

-This is the repository in which the massCode documentation is located (amazing, right?)
+This is the repository in which the massCode documentation is located.

 # Contribution